 1-800-SHOP-PRU or 617-236-3100

 Featuring over 75 shops and restaurants including Barnes & Noble, The Cheesecake Factory, Lacoste, Saks Fifth Avenue and Sephora.
-Visitors may also enjoy Top of the Hub and Skywalk.
+This is a great place in Boston for shopping.

 2 Copley Place